sejal-jagtap/de_sql_guidebook/README.md

 **CASE WHEN, GROUP BY Command**

 Explanation:
-Using CASE WHEN, we classify papers into performance categories based on their average review scores.
+The CASE WHEN expression creates dynamic labels based on score ranges.
+It groups each paper into performance categories like Outstanding or Needs Improvement.

+✅ Note: CASE logic executes top-down — the first true condition is applied.

 ```sql
 SELECT